AmeenaSajjad26/ColorSlider/README.md

 # ColorSlider
-Color Slider project that uses JavaFx to fill the color in the box
+Color Slider project that uses JavaFx to fill the color in the box using RGB

 ![](colorslider.PNG)